10 Exclusive Books With Morally Grey Characters

 4. Blackwing (Raven’s Mark)

-My next recommendation is another book that falls into the dark fantasy category.
-While it wasn’t an all-time favorite book for me, I plan on continuing in the series.
+My following recommendation is another book that falls into the dark fantasy category.
+While it wasn’t my all-time favorite book, I plan on continuing in the series.
 The story is set in a post-apocalyptic fantasy world, and the main character is a bounty hunter.
-There are powerful godlike beings in this world at war, and humans are caught in the middle of that.
+There are powerful, godlike beings in this world at war, and humans are caught in the middle of that.

-The author did a great job seamlessly weaving world-building into the narrative, which is not easy, especially as a debut author.
+The author did a great job seamlessly weaving world-building into the narrative, which is difficult, especially as a debut author.
 If you’re looking for those morally grey characters or darker fantasy, this will give that to you.

 Author: Ed McDonald